vindarel/lisp-journey/content/pythonVSlisp.md

 - did you know that [pgloader](https://tapoueh.org/blog/2014/05/why-is-pgloader-so-much-faster/) was re-written from Python to Common Lisp ?
 - CL was [used in a spacecraft](https://www.youtube.com/watch?v=_gZK0tW8EhQ&feature=youtu.be&t=4175) (and the REPL was used to debug the system live from the earth)
 - some companies still use and pick CL: https://github.com/azzamsa/awesome-lisp-companies
-- reddit v1 was written in CL !
-JavaScript was written in CL !
+- reddit v1 was written in CL!
+JavaScript was written in CL!
-- CL was number 2 on the Tiobe index for years in the 80s !
+- CL was number 2 on the Tiobe index for years in the 80s!

 That being said, my 2 cents since you ask: